Nicolas1st/todo.sh/README.md

 # Bash version
 GNU bash, version 5.1.16
+Maps were added to bash not that long ago, so potentially it's very likely to be the issue when running the script on machines with older versions.

 # Comfortable cli experience
 Add this to your .bashrc, .zshrc or the like